NUS-SNL/p4-traffictool/README.md

 p4-traffictools is a tool designed to aid P4 developers with the process of packet generation, parsing and dissection.
 It automatically generates code for several traffic generation and parsing tools such that they can readily support the custom packet format(s) defined by your P4 program. p4-traffictools currently supports code generation for [Scapy](https://scapy.net), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus), [MoonGen](https://github.com/emmericp/MoonGen/) and [Lua dissector for Wireshark](https://wiki.wireshark.org/Lua/Dissectors).

-So whether behavorial (qualitative) testing on software targets (e.g. [bmv2](https://github.com/p4lang/behavioral-model)) or production (quantitative) testing on hardware targets (e.g. [Barefoot Tofino](https://barefootnetworks.com/products/brief-tofino/)), p4-traffictools has you covered :)
+So whether behavioral (qualitative) testing on software targets (e.g. [bmv2](https://github.com/p4lang/behavioral-model)) or production (quantitative) testing on hardware targets (e.g. [Barefoot Tofino](https://barefootnetworks.com/products/brief-tofino/)), p4-traffictools has you covered :)

 ## Contents